-- Experience – whether it’s through your family life or through volunteering, having some experience around children is beneficial if you’re wanting to foster.
+- Experience – whether it’s through your family life or volunteering, having some experience with children is beneficial if you’re wanting to foster.

 - Support network – do you have a network of friends and family around you can rely on for support?

 - Financial security – read ‘How much do Foster Carers get Paid?’ to see if you could maintain your current lifestyle with our foster care allowance.